shsagir/play-area-sync/docs/company.md

 The above illustration shows how Companies, Apps, Accounts and Billing Contacts relate to each other:

-* Each App belongs to a Company.
+* Each App is owned by a Company.
 * A Company can have multiple Apps.
-* A Company can have multiple team members ("employees").
+* A Company can have multiple team members.
 * A Company also can have multiple Billing Contacts to pay for the Apps.
 * Each App is associated with one Billing Contact of the Company.